Burnaby Central in the 2025 Canadian federal election: Campaign

-The campaign began on March 23 after prime minister Mark Carney advised the governor general to dissolve parliament and trigger a snap election.
+The campaign began on March 23 after Prime Minister Mark Carney advised the governor general to dissolve parliament and trigger a snap election.
 The Conservatives, Liberals, New Democrats, and People's Party all nominated candidates for the race.
 Along with many other ridings, the Green Party opted to not nominate a candidate for the seat of Burnaby Central.
 While the NDP were originally leading in poll projections for the riding in December 2024, they had fallen to third place by the time that the writ of election was issued.
-The NDP found themselves in a precarious position and was struggling to find support in many camps.
-Their decision to form a confidence and supply agreement with Justin Trudeau's unpopular Liberal government from 2022 to 2024 alientated many of their potential moderate supporters, as the Conservatives became the main party to be associated with a campaign of change.
-However as Mark Carney's Liberals began to spike in the polls from January to March, many of the NDP's core supporters began turning to the Liberals due to concerns that vote splitting would result in the successful election of Pierre Poilievre's Conservatives.
-As the polls indicated a nationwide collapse in support for the NDP, Singh stopped campaigning on the possibility of forming government, but claimed on April 8 that he was still confident that he could retain a seat of his own in Burnaby, despite riding projections suggesting otherwise.
+The NDP found themselves in a precarious position and were struggling to find support in many camps.
+Their decision to form a confidence and supply agreement with Justin Trudeau's unpopular Liberal government from 2022 to 2024 alienated many of their potential moderate supporters, as the Conservatives became the main party to be associated with a campaign of change.
+However, as Mark Carney's Liberals began to spike in the polls from January to March, many of the NDP's core supporters began turning to the Liberals.
+This is due to concerns that vote splitting would result in the successful election of Pierre Poilievre's Conservatives.
+As the polls indicated a nationwide collapse in support for the NDP, Singh stopped campaigning on the possibility of establishing a government but claimed on April 8 that he was still confident that he could retain a seat of his own in Burnaby, despite riding projections suggesting otherwise.

 The race began receiving increased media attention as it became increasingly likely that Singh would lose the race and his seat in Parliament.
 In Burnaby Central, the NDP began distributing campaign signs that read "BC Votes NDP to Stop Conservatives", which was essentially a plea for voters to consider the NDP as the strategic progressive vote rather than the Liberals in British Columbia.
-The NDP campaign also argued that the polls were not necessarily accurate, and that the results of the 2021 Canadian federal election and the 2024 British Columbia general election (in which the BC NDP swept Burnaby's provincial ridings) more accurately reflected the British Columbian and Burnaby electorate.
-In the nearby riding of Port Moody—Coquitlam, the Liberal candidate filed a complaint with the Commissioner of Canada Elections due to the NDP alegedly trying to discredit SmartVoting.ca, a website that used polling data to recommend which party to strategically vote for to minimize the chances of a Conservative winning due to a progressive vote split.
-The website had recommended that progressive voters should vote for the Liberals in many NDP-held ridings in British Columbia including Burnaby Central.
+The NDP campaign also argued that the polls were not necessarily accurate and that the results of the 2021 Canadian federal election and the 2024 British Columbia general election (in which the BC NDP swept Burnaby's provincial ridings) more accurately reflected the British Columbian and Burnaby electorate.
+In the nearby riding of Port Moody—Coquitlam, the Liberal candidate filed a complaint with the Commissioner of Canada Elections due to the NDP allegedly trying to discredit SmartVoting.ca, a website that used polling data to recommend which party to strategically vote for to minimize the chances of a Conservative winning due to a progressive vote split.
+The website had recommended that progressive voters should vote for the Liberals in many NDP-held ridings in British Columbia, including Burnaby Central.